 A bridging loan is essentially a short-term commercial loan secured against an appropriate property or asset.
 It is designed to be repaid within a matter of months; bridging finance can be uniquely cost-effective over the short term.

 Another major point of appeal with bridging finance is the speed with which it can be arranged; typical loan completion times are no longer than two weeks, though it is often possible to access the funds required within just a few days.

-This can make bridging loans an immensely useful and versatile product for smaller businesses who routinely encounter unexpected outgoings and cash flow shortages.
+This can make bridging loans an immensely useful and versatile product for smaller businesses that routinely encounter unexpected outgoings and cash flow shortages.

-Bridging finance works in almost exactly the same way as a typical secured loan; the funds are issued against an asset of value, typically the applicant’s home or a business premise, and repayable by the borrower along with the agreed rate of interest.
+Bridging finance works in almost exactly the same way as a typical secured loan; the funds are issued against an asset of value, typically the applicant’s home or a business premises, and are repayable by the borrower along with the agreed rate of interest.

 What differentiates bridging finance from a typical secured loan is the short-term nature of the facility.
 Bridging finance is designed to be repaid within a few months in the form of a single lump-sum payment on an agreed date.

-There are typically no monthly installments for the duration of the loan and the balance in its entirety is repaid in a single payment.
+There are typically no monthly instalments for the duration of the loan, and the balance in its entirety is repaid in a single payment.

 Bridging loans are also advantageous in that they can be used for any legal purpose whatsoever.
 If you have an asset of value your lender is willing to accept, the funds raised can be invested or allocated in any way you like.

 Just a few of the most popular uses for bridging finance are as follows:

 - Purchasing properties at auction at rock-bottom prices.